 If you are purchasing a wide band, please increase the size by +1 size.
 Ring sizers are usually made for thin band.

-Your ring should fit your finger comfortably.
-It should be snug enough not to fall off, but also loose enough to slide over your knuckle, the degree of which may vary depending on which finger the ring is meant for.
+The ring sizer works like a belt.
+Push the end through the buckle to form a ring shape.
+Put the ring sizer on your finger and adjust to give a comfortable fit.
+The arrow will indicate your ring size, if the arrow points to a line, that indicates it is a half size.
+Your ring sizer should be snug enough not to fall off, but also loose enough to slide over your knuckle, the degree of which may vary depending on which finger the ring is meant for:

 Ring and middle finger: